APUGames/Game-220-Exercise-2/README.md

 > "File includes multiple meows with 2 seconds of silence between each.
 Whole file is peak normalized to loudest sound in clip"

 If you have any questions about the asset list, please open a github issue on this repo, and mention @nharsch in the comment.

+## How to edit .tsv files

+`.tsv` files are plain text files for tabular data.
+They can be opened with spreadsheet apps like Excel, Numbers, and/or Google Sheets.
+If you use spreadsheet apps to edit the Asset List, be sure that you Save As or Export a tsv file.

+Here's a [quick video](https://www.youtube.com/watch?v=XbXL-ZrprCw) on how to import and export TSV files with Google Sheets.

+Since TSV files are plain text, they can be edited with any text editor.
+Each column in a row is separated by a tab, each row separated by a line break.